kellerza/sunsynk/www/docs/examples/lovelace.md

 # Lovelace examples

-Thsis page contains a couple of frontend examples to represent the power flow of your system.
+This page contains a couple of frontend examples to represent the power flow of your system.
 While the Home Assistant Energy dashboard gives you a good indication of your energy usage, the power flow shows you what is happening at the current moment.

 ## Sunsynk Power Flow Card